Still34/landing/_posts/writeup/2020-06-23-capture-the-nitro.md

 ### Attempt 3 - Packing our own payload along with CRC32 hash

-At this point I've figured out the hash at the end of the pickled data is a CRC32 one, as hinted by the ever-changing footer and its 4-byte nature.
-Now it is just the matter of figuring out how the hash was generated.
+At this point, I've figured out the hash at the end of the pickled data is a CRC32 one, as hinted by the ever-changing footer and its 4-byte nature.
+Now it is just a matter of figuring out how the hash was generated.

-After analyzing for a while, it looks like the last 4-byte was indeed the pickled data CRC32 packed in little endian.
+After analyzing for a while, it looks like the last 4-byte was indeed the pickled data CRC32 packed in little-endian.

 ```python
 session_data = session.cookies['session_data']